President: James Sheldahl

 Associate Vice President and Campus Executive Officer, NAU Yuma Branch Campus

-Director of the Center for Teaching Effectiveness; Professor, Arizona Western College
+Director of the Center for Instructional Effectiveness; Professor, Arizona Western College

 Principal, Orange Grove Elementary School